Serap Güler

-Serap Güler (born 7 July 1980) is a German politician of Turkish origin from the Christian Democratic Union.
-She has been a Member of the German Bundestag since 2021, representing the Leverkusen – Cologne IV district.
+Serap Güler (born 7 July 1980) is a German politician of the Christian Democratic Union (CDU) who has been serving as a Member of the German Bundestag since 2021, representing the Leverkusen – Cologne IV district.

+In addition to her work in parliament, Güler has been serving as Minister of State at the Federal Foreign Office in the government of Chancellor Friedrich Merz since 2025.

 Early life and career

 Güler grew up as the child of Turkish guest workers in Germany.
 After training as a hotel manager, she graduated in communication studies and German studies from University of Duisburg-Essen.